-Cathleen is a Senior Research Faculty member in the Research Horizons group at the Center for Creative Leadership.
+Cathleen is the manager of strategic research at the Center for Creative Leadership.
 She is the co-principal investigator of CCL’s Neuroscience & Leadership research project and the lead investigator of ‘Backwards in High Heels’ – a research initative focusing on women’s leadership.
 In addition to conducting research, Cathleen also creates research-based leadership tools and offers leadership presentations and workshops through CCL’s Speakers Bureau.

 Areas of Expertise

 Ph.D. in Psychology from the University of Michigan, Ann Arbor; M.S in Psychology from the University of Michigan, Ann Arbor; B.A. in Psychology from the University of California, Berkeley.

 Select CCL Publications